pabloalejandre/vae-indoor-localization/README.md

-# Forschungspraxis: VAE-Based Indoor Localization
+# VAE-based Indoor Localization

-## Introduction
+### Introduction

-This project applies a Variational Autoencoder (VAE) for fingerprinting-based indoor localization, focusing on using the latent representation of the signal's multipath component for the localization task.
-The goal is to achieve accurate indoor positioning by analyzing the complex behavior of signal propagation within closed environments.
+This project applies a Variational Autoencoder (VAE) for fingerprinting-based indoor localization, focusing on using the latent representation of the signal's multipath components for the localization task.
+The goal is to achieve accurate indoor positioning using the complex behaviour of propagating EM signals in indoor environments.

-## Structure
+### Repository Structure

 - `data/`: Directory for storing datasets of different indoor localization scenarios.
 - `utils/`: Contains utility functions and classes.